Module vipy.globals

 Args:

-n: [int] number of parallel processes
+workers: [int] number of parallel workers

 pct: [float] the percentage [0,1] of system cores to dedicate to parallel processing